 Part 7.
 Tidal vs. Qobuz: Music Discovery

-Both Qobuz and Tidal have their own algorithms to recommend new tracks.
-This Tidal Qobuz comparison will show you their differences.
+Both Qobuz and Tidal have their own algorithms to recommend new tracks and help you find your next favorite artist.

 Part 8.
 Tidal vs Qobuz: Social Media